 Good to know: In case you are a little curious and debating whether to extend your time, check out this full weekend itinerary to Brussels or 31 fun day trips from Brussels to explore more of Belgium.

-For a capital city, Brussels is relatively small making it super easy to navigate around.
+For a capital city, Brussels is relatively small.
+One can easily see Brussels in a day, with a bit of advance planning that is.
 Most tourists stick to the few kilometers around the Grand Place) if they only have one day to visit Brussels.
 With some careful planning, and a grasp of the public transport system there is no reason not to venture out further into the city and away from the tourist traps.

 - Public Transportation: The Brussels inner-city public transport uses one single ticket across the various bus, metro & trams systems and gets you all across Brussels and the suburbs.